Skip to main content

 The Menstrual Cycle as a Model of Metabolic Fluctuation

-The female menstrual cycle serves as a powerful endogenous model for studying the dynamic relationship between and insulin sensitivity.
+The female menstrual cycle serves as a powerful endogenous model for studying the dynamic relationship between sex hormones and insulin sensitivity.
 Hormonal fluctuations across the cycle create predictable shifts in metabolic control.
 The follicular phase is characterized by rising estrogen (estradiol) levels.

 Estradiol has been shown to enhance insulin sensitivity by upregulating key components of the insulin signaling pathway, including the PI3K/Akt cascade, and promoting GLUT4 translocation.
 Consequently, the first half of the cycle is a period of relatively high insulin sensitivity and efficient glucose control.